-Greeting cards and invitations MUST BE GIVEN TO EVERY CLASSMATE when distributed in school.
-Invitations and or cards should be sent by parents through the mail if it does not include the entire class.
+Birthday invitations MUST BE GIVEN TO EVERY CLASSMATE when distributed in school.
+Invitations and or cards should be sent by parents through the mail / emailed if it does not include the entire class.
 Consider how your child would feel if he/she were excluded.